orfeio/orfeio/git.md

 ### Local Git

 From a Terminal, set Git's defaults, initialize Git's tracking of the software project, and start committing changes.
-Perform each step by pasting the sample commands into the Terminal.

 Unless otherwise noted, the steps assume your Terminal is open to the folder or directory of your software project.

 Use the command `cd software-project`, substituting the path to your project folder.

 {: .warning }
-Examine the output of the `pwd` command to confirm you are working in the correct location.
+Examine the output of the `pwd` command to confirm you are working in your software project's folder or directory.

 1. Configure Git within the local environment with your name and email.
-This information will be available to anyone with access to the project.
     ```
     git config --global user.name "Your Name"
     git config --global user.email "your.email@example.com"
     ```
+    {: .note }
+    This information will be available to anyone with access to the project.

 2. Initialize Git's tracking of the project from within the project's folder.
     ```
     git init